MarcoGarofalo94/MFE_communication/README.md

 Place this app in **/[your nextcloud instance folder]/data/custom_apps/
 # About this boilerplate

 This boilerplate is a starting point to develop a Nextcloud application using Typescript and React.
 There are many features involved in this project such as HRM (Hot Module Replacement) and Live Reloading.
-In order to benefit of these two feature an appropriate (docker) compose architecture has to be se, see __todo: nextcloud instance link repo.
+In order to benefit of these two feature an appropriate (docker) compose architecture has to be set, see __todo: nextcloud instance link repo.

 ## How does it work?
 Developing an application is a time consume activity, in order to optimize this process, there are many features and approachs useful to speed up the whole  development process such as HMR and Live Reloading.

+###Typescript
+[TypeScript](https://www.typescriptlang.org/) is a super-set of JavaScript, developed by Microsoft (Yes), that enhances the whole development process by adding features such as: static types definition, compilation time (TypeScript cannot be executed by default in the browser so it need to be transpiled to JavaScript), automatic documentation ([typedoc](https://typedoc.org/), [tsdoc](https://tsdoc.org/)), null safety and much more.

+In order to enable typescript there are some dependencies that need to be installed by the package manager of the project (in this project is used [Yarn](https://yarnpkg.com/) but it's possibile to use even [NPM](https://www.npmjs.com/) of course.) and a tsconfig.js file needs to be set up.

+#### tsconfig.js

+`
+{
+  "include": ["app/"],
+  "compilerOptions": {
+    "module": "commonjs",
+    "moduleResolution": "node",
+    "experimentalDecorators": true,
+    "jsx": "react",
+    "baseUrl": "./",
+    "paths": {
+      "@components-app/*": ["app/src/components/*"],
+      "@components-settings/*": ["app/adminSettings/components/*"],
+      "@store-settings/*": ["app/adminSettings/store/*"],
+      "@store-app/*": ["app/src/store/*"],
+      "@ts/*": ["app/common/ts/*"],
+      "@utils/*": ["app/common/utils/*"],
+      "@config/*": ["app/common/config/*"],
+      "@models/*": ["app/common/models/*"],

+    },
+    "noImplicitAny": false,
+    "noImplicitThis": true,
+    "strictNullChecks": true,
+    "outDir": "./build/",
+    "preserveConstEnums": true,
+    "removeComments": true,
+    "sourceMap": true,
+    "esModuleInterop": true,
+    "allowSyntheticDefaultImports": true,
+    "target": "es5",
+    "plugins": [{ "name": "typescript-plugin-css-modules" }]
+  }
+}
+`

 ### Webpack
 ee